skywarth/that-red-gemstone/docs/ruby.md

 - There is a `prepend` but no `append` method.
   - I know it's not necessary, but where is the consistency though.
   - And `prepend` expects wildcard parameters (any number of arguments), but doesn't accept array.
 Gimme my copium stat !
 - Constants are subject to change, unlike almost all the programming languages.
 It just gives warning.
+- there is no `i++`, damnation...
+- maybe I'm just old-school but this whole opposite acting syntax is not appealing to me. (e.g: `while` and `until`)